 Dutch National Opera & Ballet, Auditorium

-2:30, incl.
+2:40, incl.
 2 intermissions

-Famous ballet classic, now in The Netherlands!
+The ultimate ballet classic, now in the Netherlands!

 Choreography Marius Petipa

-additional choreography Rachel Beaujean
+Production, concept and additional choreography Rachel Beaujean

 Music Aleksandr Glazoenov

 Assistant for research, production development and Mazurka, Pas Hongrois and Romanesca rehearsals Grigori Tchitcherine

 Dramaturgic advice Janine Brogt

 Grand Pas Classique rehearsals Guillaume Graffin, Larissa Lezhnina